Kingsdale

 Kingsdale is a valley on the western edge of the Yorkshire Dales National Park in northern England.
-The name Kingsdale derives from a combination of Old Norse and Old English (Kyen and Dael) which means The valley where the cows were kept.
+The name Kingsdale derives from a combination of Old Norse and Old English (Kyen and Dael) which means 'valley where the cows were kept'.
 Humans were active in Kingsdale from 6,700 BC onwards.
 Evidence of fire-pits used by hunter-gatherers have been found in the dale.